Close the left navigation

 Among its recommendations, the NASEM document advises clinicians to offer PFAS blood testing to patients who likely have histories of high exposure, such as workers exposed on the job and people who have either lived in communities with documented contamination or where high exposure may have occurred, such as near commercial airports, military bases, or wastewater treatment plants.

-The report also suggests that the Centers for Disease Control and Prevention, the Agency for Toxic Substances and Disease Registry, and public health departments create educational materials for clinicians to better understand PFAS exposure and potential health effects, as well as the pros, cons, and limitations of testing.
+The report also suggests that the CDC, the Agency for Toxic Substances and Disease Registry, and public health departments create educational materials for clinicians to better understand PFAS exposure and potential health effects, as well as the pros, cons, and limitations of testing.
 To better surveil exposures, laboratories conducting PFAS testing should report the results to state public health authorities, the publication adds.

-As they developed the report, committee members sought input from the public through regional town hall meetings and community liaisons, who included Phil Brown, Ph.D., co-director of community engagement efforts at Northeastern University's SRP Center, DeWitt of the NCSU SRP Center, Rainer Lohmann, Ph.D., director of the URI SRP Center, and Laurel Schaider, Ph.D., of the Silent Spring Institute and the URI SRP Center, among others.
+As they developed the report, committee members sought input from the public through regional town hall meetings and community liaisons, who included Phil Brown, Ph.D., co-director of community engagement efforts at Northeastern University’s SRP Center; DeWitt; Rainer Lohmann, Ph.D., director of the URI SRP Center; and Laurel Schaider, Ph.D., of Silent Spring Institute and the URI SRP Center, among others.

 “The goal was to hear the perspectives of people from all around the U.S., including Pacific Islanders and other disproportionately affected communities,” said Brown in a 2021 SRP news story.
 “This shed light on the similarities across different regions, the issues they are facing, and their concerns.”